gurman00667/react_redux_backend_Node/README.md

 * Other Languages pages (Not Important)
 * Chatroom indivisualy
 * API for chart of industry growth (I like it)
+* New post comes up
+* Timelimit for the post
+* Advertisement in our website for making money and donations
+* We'll put all of the stuff to Domain remote server, so We don't use local envirment for this project.
 -----------------This is WireFrame----------------